Who We Are

 Who are “BCAP” that I’ve heard of?

-BCAP – or “Blackburn Community Archery Project” – is where we started, several years ago.
+BCAP – or “Blackburn Community Archery Project” – is where we started in 2009.
 Entirely volunteer led, and funded and staffed initially by it’s founders (Norman & Darren) and via community based initiatives, BCAP went out into local community centres to run affordable and accessible archery sessions for the people of Blackburn and surrounding areas.

 Like all community projects however, it needed continuous funds to keep going, the equipment simply wears out and has to be discarded regularly, and we no longer wished to utilise grants and other funding to continue.